-Still, drinking establishments have an unspoken understanding that some customers need to be cut off before they get too drunk.
+Still, classic drinking establishments, like bars, have an unspoken understanding that some customers need to be cut off before they get too drunk.
 Since Dram shop laws are designed to provide a legal basis for this unspoken rule, the vendors are more accountable than ever before.
-They must watch their customers for signs of intoxication, or they can lose their liquor license or run into trouble with the law.

-The Dram Shop Act allows victims of motor vehicle collisions to seek legal restitution against the drunk driver and the establishment that produced their intoxicated state.
+The Dram Shop Act allows victims of motor vehicle collisions to seek legal restitution against the drunk driver and the bar that enabled their intoxicated state.
 This ability means that bars, taverns, at restaurants can face legal claims filed by the victims left behind by their patrons.

 This process makes it essential for these particular vendors to inform their staff to be aware of their clientele’s ages and level of intoxication.
 If their employees are found to negligently overserve a patron, the victim of the collision’s claim against the establishment’s owners is more likely to succeed.